martinbean/martinbean.dev/_posts/2013-10-19-freelancing-two-years-on.md

 I choose sole trader for various reasons.

 Running a limited company involves more paperwork.
-I’d also be the only person in the “company” but limited companies require a minimum of two directors (and a secretary).
+I’d also be the only person in the “company”
+<del>but limited companies require a minimum of two directors (and a secretary).
-I’d have to name another person as part of the company just to set it up, which just seemed like hassle.
+I’d have to name another person as part of the company just to set it up, which just seemed like hassle.</del>
+<ins>[Michael Peacock](http://www.michaelpeacock.co.uk) informs me that the rules on limited companies has changed, and that only one director is needed.</ins>

 Finances also work differently.
 As a sole trader, I *am* the company so my finances are the company’s and vice versa.